 Look for job vacancies at:

-- hygiene and health and safety;
+- hygiene and health and safety

-- management and supervisory skills;
+- management and supervisory skills

-- customer service;
+- customer service

 - financial management.

 The next step for a manager is to a field or area management role, with responsibility for supervising the operations of a number of restaurants.
 Beyond this, there are general operational management or consultancy roles, advising the business on how to manage entire functions.